25prabhu10/notes/docs/Concepts/AWS/AWS_DynamoDB.md

 - To speed up queries on non-key attributes, use a Global Secondary Index
 - GSI = partition key + optional sort key
-- The index is a new “table” and we can project attributes on it
+- The index is a new "table" and we can project attributes on it
   - The partition key and sort key of the original table are always projected (KEYS_ONLY)
   - Can specify extra attributes to project (INCLUDE)
   - Can use all attributes from main table (ALL)